-Greg Douquet is a nonresident senior fellow with the Atlantic Council’s Millennium Leadership Program.
+Greg Douquet is a nonresident senior fellow with the Atlantic Council’s Millennium Leadership Program and Global Energy Center, where he serves as co-director of the Veterans Advanced Energy Project.
 He is also co-founder and managing partner of Red Duke Strategies, LLC, (RDS) a disabled veteran owned small business whose mission is to facilitate the success of a select number of highly promising small and medium-sized organizations with applications in expeditionary environments.
 RDS clients span public, private, and nonprofit realms, and include Federal Government contracts, operational energy, emergency response, and medical technology.

 Prior to retiring from the US Marine Corps after a thirty-year career, Greg served as director of the secretary of the Navy’s Physical Evaluation Board, with responsibility for the well-being of those Sailors and Marines referred for medical retirement.
 Greg also served as chief of staff for Marine Forces in Europe and Africa, an area of operation spanning Russia, Europe, Africa, and Israel.
 Previously, Greg Commanded Parris Island, the Marine Corps iconic recruiting and recruit training base.